antimof/UxPlay/README.md

 ("./autogen.sh ; make ; sudo make install") and clean up after uxplay is built  with "sudo make uninstall"  in the same directory.

-***Other ways (Brew, MacPorts) to install GStreamer on macOS (not recommended):***
+***Other ways (Homebrew, MacPorts) to install GStreamer on macOS (not recommended):***

-First make sure that pkgconfig is installed  (Brew: "brew install pkgconfig" ; MacPorts: "sudo port install pkgconfig" ).
+First make sure that pkgconfig is installed  (Homebrew: "brew install pkgconfig" ; MacPorts: "sudo port install pkgconfig" ).

-(a) with Brew: "brew install gst-plugins-good gst-plugins-bad gst-libav".
-This appears to be functionally equivalent to using GStreamer.framework, but causes a large number of extra packages to be installed by Brew as dependencies.
+(a) with Homebrew: "brew install gst-plugins-good gst-plugins-bad gst-libav".
+This appears to be functionally equivalent to using GStreamer.framework, but causes a large number of extra packages to be installed by Homebrew as dependencies.

 (b) with MacPorts: "sudo port install gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad gstreamer1-gst-libav".
 The MacPorts GStreamer is built to use X11, so must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
-On an older unibody MacBook Pro, the default resolution  wxh = 1920x1080 was too large  for the non-retina display, but using option "-s 800x600" worked; However, the Gstreamer pipeline is fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.
+On an older unibody MacBook Pro, the default resolution  wxh = 1920x1080 was too large  for the non-retina display, but using option "-s 800x600" worked; However, the GStreamer pipeline is fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.
-Using the MacPorts X11 GStreamer is only viable if the image size is left unchanged from the initial "-s wxh" setting (use the iPad/iPhone setting that locks the screen against switching  between portrait and landscape mode as the device is rotated).
+Using the MacPorts X11 GStreamer is only viable if the image size is left unchanged from the initial "-s wxh" setting (also use the iPad/iPhone setting that locks the screen orientation against switching  between portrait and landscape mode as the device is rotated).

 # **Troubleshooting:**